Blue Heron Zen Community and Golden Wind Zen Order Ethics and Guidelines

 Teacher to Teacher Relationships: We will respect, support, and, as needed, counsel each other.
 We will address whatever issues arise between and among teachers in a timely way.
 We commit to our ongoing practice.

 Summation: We recognize that our practice continues without end.
-We hold ourselves accountable to the Zen Center organization, to the sangha, to our peers among the teachers, to our own guiding teacher and to the Golden Wind Zen Order.
+We hold ourselves accountable to the Zen Community organization, to the sangha, to our peers among the teachers, to our own guiding teacher and to the Golden Wind Zen Order.

 If a person has a grievance with another, it is always best to attempt to reconcile differences between the involved parties.
 However, if this is not successful, the Blue Heron Zen Community offers the following procedure for resolving concerns and conflicts.